 his title-every man likes the sound of that, it's music to his ears, it's like our splendid national air, Yankee Doodle, you never get tired of it.
-'My Lord,' sais you, 'what do you suppose the reason the French keep Algiers?'
-Well, he'll up and say, it's an outlet for the fiery spirits of France, it gives them employment and an opportunity to distinguish themselves, and what the climate and the inimy spare, become valuable It makes good soldiers out of officers. bad subjects.
+'My Lord,' sais you, 'what do you suppose is the reason the French keep Algiers?'
+Well, he'll up and say, it's an outlet for the fiery spirits of France, it gives them employment and an opportunity to distinguish themselves, and what the climate and the inimy spare, become valuable officers.